-Figure 6.15a (Knight, 2016, p.
+The figure on the right above (Knight, 2016, p.
 897) shows the polarization process.
-The polaroid consists of a plastic plate where the polymeric macromolecules stand parallel between themselves like the vertical steel bars of a jails door; the conducting electron can oscillate parallel to the macromolecules and absorb the whole light energy; for this reason the waves perpendicular to the macromolecular lines may continue their path past the polaroid.
+The polaroid consists of a plastic plate where the polymeric macromolecules stand parallel among themselves like the vertical steel bars of a jail door; the conducting electron can oscillate parallel to the macromolecules and absorb all of the light energy; for this reason, the waves perpendicular to the macromolecular lines may continue their path past the polaroid.